bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Blog Expanded
 - Expands into the selected blog the user wishes to read
 - Comments need approval
-- User stories covered: extra feature
+- User stories covered: 38, 39

 <details><summary>See feature images</summary>